 A systematic review of the epidemiological literature was conducted on PubMed, Web of Science and Toxline (unique from PubMed) platforms utilizing an identification, screening, eligibility, inclusion algorithm.
 Multiple search terms where used on all three platforms.
-Search restrictions included English language, years of publication 1998-2018 and human participants.
+Search restrictions included English language, years of publication 1998–2018 and human participants.

-Table 1.
-Search terms and query results.
+[Table 1 near here]